KennedyClouds/OSCRE/Software/README.md

 A user account is required for the [Jetson Download Center](https://developer.nvidia.com/embedded/downloads).
 Follow instructions for creating a [Xavier NX card image](https://developer.nvidia.com/jetson-nx-developer-kit-sd-card-image).

 ## FLIR (2nd gen)
-Cameras uses the Spinnaker SDK.
+Cameras use the Spinnaker SDK.
 Image capture can be controlled via the Spinview graphical GUI or via C+/Python scripts (work in progress).
 For IOPs, reccomend Spinview as this allows you to see images in realtime to make sure settings are correct.
 Download and installation instructions are located [here](https://www.flir.com/products/spinnaker-sdk/).
 Configuration file coming soon.